bocaletto-luca/Roulette/README.md

 ## Overview 🚀

-**Casino Roulette – Definitive Release** is a modern, web-based casino roulette game built on a single HTML file.
+**Casino Roulette – Definitive Release** is a modern, web-based casino roulette game built HTML, CSS, JavaScript files.
 The game features:
 - An **Interactive Betting Board** with numbers 0 thru 90 in a grid where players can click to place bets.
 - **External Betting Areas** for Color (Red/Black) and Odd/Even bets.
 - **Chip Selection** so you can choose your wager from denominations 💵 $5, $10, $20, $50, and $100.